Somayyah/lfs/log.md

 ### log

 - Important notes for each package:
 	a.
 Using the tar program, extract the package to be built.
+	b.
 In Chapter 5 and Chapter 6, ensure you are the lfs user when extracting the package.
+	c.
 Do not use any method except the tar command to extract the source code.
-Notably, using the cp -R command to copy the source code tree somewhere else can destroy timestamps in the source tree, and cause the build to fail.
+	d.
+Using the cp -R command to copy the source code tree somewhere else can destroy timestamps in the source tree, and cause the build to fail.
-	b.
+	e.
 Change to the directory created when the package was extracted.
-	c.
+	f.
 Follow the instructions for building the package.
-	d.
+	g.
 Change back to the sources directory when the build is complete.
-	e.
+	h.
 Delete the extracted source directory unless instructed otherwise.

 - Binutlis-pass1